timescale/docs.timescale.com-content/update-timescaledb/update-tsdb-2.md

 Before starting the upgrade to TimescaleDB 2.0, **we highly recommend checking the database log for errors related to failed retention policies that were occurring in TimescaleDB 1.x** and then either remove them or update them to be compatible with existing continuous aggregates.
-Any remaining retention policies that are still incompatible with the 'ignore_invalidation_older_than' setting will automatically be disabled during the upgrade and a notice provided.
+Any remaining retention policies that are still incompatible with the `ignore_invalidation_older_than` setting will automatically be disabled during the upgrade and a notice provided.

->:TIP:Read more about changes to continuous aggregates and data retension policies [here][retention-cagg-changes]
+>:TIP:Read more about changes to continuous aggregates and data retension policies [here][retention-cagg-changes].

 ### Update TimescaleDB [](start-update)